winterland1989/stdio/README.md

     fromArr :: IArray v a -> Int -> Int -> v a
 ```

-In `stdio`, we use `Vector/vector` to refer a slice of array, which is also the everyday data type we will be using.
-The `Vec` class here is how we constrain vector datatypes, we have following instance:
+In `stdio`, we use `Vector/vector` to refer a slice of an array, which is also the everyday data type we will be using.
+The `Vec` class here is how we constrain vector datatypes.
+We have following instance:

 ```haskell
 data Vector a = Vector